Last Updated on June 12, 2022

 When I think about the fact that I’ve been on the road since April 2010, I realize that that’s an incredibly long time – next spring it will be half a decade that I’ve been roaming the globe!

 While most of the things in my backpack haven’t changed all that much (I do pick up a new shirt or some pants every once in a while, but other than that, the contents of my pack still look pretty much the same they did in 2010).
 One thing that has changed considerably over the past few years though is the content of my travel technology bag, which now even contains some things that weren’t on the market yet when I left London!
 Some gadgets even revolutionized the way I travel and I can’t imagine not having them with me.
-The only thing that seems to get bigger is my camera equipment – while Jill Starley-Grainger mentions in her travel kit for the luxury traveler that she didn’t even bring a camera on her last trip because her smartphone camera was sufficient for her, I seem to add new lenses, filters and other gear regularly, but I just don’t feel like a camera phone produces images that are good enough to be published here and in the other publications that I write for.
+The only thing that seems to get bigger is my camera equipment – while most travelers don’t even bring a camera on her last trip because her smartphone camera was sufficient for her, I seem to add new lenses, filters and other gear regularly, but I just don’t feel like a camera phone produces images that are good enough to be published here and in the other publications that I write for.

 When I started my round-the-world trip, I was carrying four or five heavy books, for example.
 These days, I carry a slim, light-weight Kindle that holds 3,000 books.
 I stated out with a Netbook which felt like the neatest thing compared to my clunky, heavy Toshiba laptop.
 While the netbook was fine in the beginning, it couldn’t cope with the amount of work I did on it over the months to come.
 Luckily, laptops got considerably slimmer, smaller and lighter, and when I went back to a laptop, it didn’t make all that much of a difference to the weight of my bag.
 I left home with a tiny MP3 player, happy about how little it was, but soon discovered that an iPod Touch, only a little bit larger, was not only a gadget to play music on, but allowed me to download podcasts, take photos, scribble down notes, access maps even when I was offline, connect to the internet wherever there was Wi-Fi, and had enough room for a myriad of apps to keep me entertained on long bus and train rides.